abhikg-38/credit_card_fraud/README.md

 # credit_card_fraud
 An ML project that analyzes credit card data by means of various clustering algorithms and applies anomaly detection algorithms to appropriately label cases of credit card fraud.
+Isolation forest, Local Outlier Factor and One Class SVM algorithms are individually applied and their results are compared.
+Evaluation metrics like ROC curve,AUC score, precision recall curve etc are used to test the robustness of each model.
+Extensive data preprocessing is carried out via inferences drawn from correlation calculations and other appropriate plots.